circleci/circleci-docs/jekyll/_cci2/ecs-ecr.md

 ---

 This document describes
+how to use CircleCI
-how to deploy to Amazon Elastic Container Service (ECS) from Amazon Elastic Container Registry (ECR) using CircleCI.
+to deploy to Amazon Elastic Container Service (ECS) from Amazon Elastic Container Registry (ECR)

 * TOC
 {:toc}